dnsviz/dnsviz/README.md

 ### dnsget

-`dnsget` takes one or more domain names as input and performs a series of queries, the results of which are serialized into JSON format.
+`dnsget` takes one or more domain names as input and performs a series of queries to either recursive (default) or authoritative DNS servers, the results of which are serialized into JSON format.

 #### Examples